nseecharan/2019-Java-coursework/README.md

 # Notes

-projects 001 - 004 are all command line applications, but the remaining projects have interactive user interfaces typical of modern applications.
+projects 001 - 004 are strictly command line applications, but the remaining projects have some bundled applications with graphical user interfaces.
 Some Interfaces vary in quality.